TinySkillet/Notes/Airbyte.md

 | **Schema Propagation**                      | How should Airbyte handle schema drift in sources?             |

 #### Stream
 A stream is a group of related records.
 Depending on the destination, it may be called a table, file, or blob.
 We use the term `stream` to generalize the flow of data to various destinations.

+- A table in a relational database.
+- A resource or API endpoint for a REST API.
+- The records from a directory containing many files in a filesystem.

+#### Record
+Record is a single entry or unit of data.

+- A row in the table
+- A line in a file
+- A unit of data returned from an API

+#### Field
+A field is an attribute of a record in a stream.

+- A column in the table in a relational database
+- A field in an API response

+#### Sync Schedule
+There are three options for scheduling a sync to run:

+- Scheduled (ie. every 24 hours, every 2 hours)
+- CRON schedule
+- Manual

+#### Destination Namespace
+A namespace defines where the data will be written to your destination.
+Depending on your destination, you may know this more commonly as the "Dataset", "Schema", or "Bucket Path".